Skip to content

 Performance.
 A typical WordPress site loads in 3–5 seconds after caching plugins and optimisation prayers.
 A comparable Next.js site loads in under 1.5 seconds out of the box.

 Security.
 WordPress is the most attacked CMS in the world.
 Every plugin is a potential entry point.
-We spent more time patching vulnerabilities than building features.
+Teams spend more time patching vulnerabilities than building features.

 Maintenance.
 Core updates, theme updates, plugin updates.
 Each one can break something.
-The maintenance overhead was eating our time.
+The maintenance overhead eats into development time.

 Design ceiling.
 WordPress themes give you a head start and a ceiling.
 The moment you need something the theme doesn’t support, you’re fighting its architecture.